 Kamakura

-- Visit Hasadera Temple for stunning black-and-white architecture and sea views – this ended up being our favorite temple we saw in Japan!
+- Visit Hasadera Temple for stunning black-and-white architecture and sea views; it’s my favorite temple I’ve visited in Japan after two trips!

 - See the iconic Great Buddha (37 ft. tall!) at Kotoku-in Temple